Protecting Yourself from Sun Damage

 - Apply the sunscreen at least 20 to 30 minutes before you go outdoors, whenever you will be exposed for 30 minutes or more.

-- Reapply sunscreen every 3 hours while you are outdoors, even if the product is labeled "all-day."
-If you are getting a lot of sun or perspiring heavily, reapply sunscreen every hour or two.
+- Reapply sunscreen every 2 hours while you are outdoors, even if the product is labeled “all-day.”
+If you get wet or perspire heavily, reapply sunscreen more frequently.

 - Cover all exposed areas, including your ears, lips, face and back of your hands.

-- Don’t skimp; apply a generous layer.
+- Don't skimp; apply a generous layer.
 Smooth it on rather than rub it in.
-A rule of thumb is that 30 ml (a shot glass) of sunscreen is necessary for application to all exposed skin to attain the stated level of protection.
+A rule of thumb is that 45 ml (a shot glass) of sunscreen is needed to cover all exposed skin to attain the stated level of protection.